 The Chuck-will's-widow's most apparent behavior is its incessant calling at night—the most typical experience people have with these birds.
 They do most of their foraging at dusk and dawn—though during full moons or under streetlights, when visibility is good, they may forage much of the night.
 They are buoyant and maneuverable in flight, catching flying insects with a short dive or chase followed by a snap of the bill.
 Long, stiff feathers around the mouth, called rictal bristles, help guide prey into their very wide gapes.
 Territorial males chase each other up to a quarter-mile while making a growling call.
 In courtship, males droop their wings, spread their tail feathers, ruffle their feathers and puff themselves up while calling to the female.Back to top

-Breeding Bird Survey results suggest a decline in eastern U.S. populations of about 1.8 percent per year between 1966 and 1991.
-But since Chuck-will's-widows aren't active during most of the day, they are difficult to survey.
-Interested individuals can help count nightjars by joining the United States Nightjar Survey organized by the Center for Conservation Biology at William & Mary College.
+Chuck-will's-widow numbers declined by about 1.6% per year for a cumulative decline of approximately 58% between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 5.7 million and rates them 12 out of 20 on the Continental Concern Score, indicating a species of relatively low conservation concern.
+However, Chuck-will's-widow is included in the list of Common Birds in Steep Decline for species that are still too numerous or widely distributed to warrant Watch-List status but have been experiencing troubling long-term declines.
+Chuck-will's-widows aren't active during most of the day, so they can be difficult to survey.
+Interested individuals can help count nightjars, including the Chuck-will's-widow, by joining the United States Nightjar Survey organized by the Center for Conservation Biology at William & Mary College.
 Chuck-will's-widows may be vulnerable to pesticide use since they have such an insectivorous diet.
 They are also very sensitive to disturbance at their nests.Back to top